awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 WITH NO DATA;
 ```

-**Example Example 4: Specifying Data Storage and Compression Formats for CTAS Query Results**  <a name="ctas-example4"></a>
+**Example Example: Specifying Data Storage and Compression Formats**
-The following example creates a new CTAS query that saves data in Parquet\.
-This allows you to change the storage format from the one used by the original table\.
+The following example uses a CTAS query to create a new table with Parquet data from a source table in a different format\.
 You can specify `PARQUET`, `ORC`, `AVRO`, `JSON`, and `TEXTFILE` in a similar way\.
 This example also specifies compression as `SNAPPY`\.
 If omitted, GZIP is used\.
 GZIP and SNAPPY are the supported compression formats for CTAS query results stored in Parquet and ORC\.

 ```